Liquid metal cooled reactor: Power generation

 The Sodium Reactor Experiment was an experimental sodium-cooled graphite-moderated nuclear reactor (A Sodium-Graphite Reactor, or SGR) sited in a section of the Santa Susana Field Laboratory then operated by the Atomics International division of North American Aviation.

 In July 1959, the Sodium Reactor Experiment suffered a serious incident involving the partial melting of 13 of 43 fuel elements and a significant release of radioactive gases.
 The reactor was repaired and returned to service in September 1960 and ended operation in 1964.
 The reactor produced a total of 37 GW-h of electricity.

 SRE was the prototype for the Hallam Nuclear Power Facility, another sodium-cooled graphite-moderated SGR that operated in Nebraska.

 Fermi 1 in Monroe County, Michigan was an experimental, liquid sodium-cooled fast breeder reactor that operated from 1963 to 1972.
-It suffered a partial nuclear meltdown in 1963 and was decommissioned in 1975.
+As a result of an ill-advised design change insisted by the AEC, to which Argonne National Laboratory objected, it suffered a partial nuclear meltdown in 1963 and was decommissioned in 1975.

+The 20 MWe Experimental Breeder Reactor II entered service in 1964, and operated flawlessly until it and the research program being conducted there were unwisely terminated by the Clinton Administration in 1994.
+Nobel Physics Laureate Hans Bethe had described it as "the best research reactor ever built."
+It powered the entire Idaho National Laboratory facility near Idaho Falls and sold excess power to the local grid.

 At Dounreay in Caithness, in the far north of Scotland, the United Kingdom Atomic Energy Authority (UKAEA) operated the Dounreay Fast Reactor (DFR), using NaK as a coolant, from 1959 to 1977, exporting 600 GW-h of electricity to the grid over that period.
 It was succeeded at the same site by PFR, the Prototype Fast Reactor, which operated from 1974 to 1994 and used liquid sodium as its coolant.

 The Soviet BN-600 is sodium cooled.
-The BN-350 and U.S. EBR-II nuclear power plants were sodium cooled.
+The BN-350.
 EBR-I used a liquid metal alloy, NaK, for cooling.
 NaK is liquid at room temperature.
 Liquid metal cooling is also used in most fast neutron reactors including fast breeder reactors such as the Integral Fast Reactor.

 Many Generation IV reactors studied are liquid metal cooled: